colinmichaellynch/ThresholdAssayR/README.md

 A significant likelihood-ratio test indicates that the response probability changes with cue level relative to an intercept-only model.
 It does not, by itself, guarantee precise recovery of both parameters.
 For that reason, the power-analysis function also reports uncertainty and empirical recovery error for `theta` and `k`.

 When the true curve is very shallow, when sample size is small, or when cue levels do not span the transition region, estimates of `theta` and `k` can be unstable.
 Pilot data should therefore be used both to test for a cue-dependent response and to plan follow-up sampling designs with adequate power and acceptable parameter uncertainty.

+## Acknowledgements

+This package and the associated threshold-assay framework benefited from the guidance and statistical expertise of Dr. Douglas C. Montgomery.
+His contributions helped shape the experimental-design, likelihood-based inference, and simulation components of this work.

 ## Reproducibility